mrombout/cf-context/README.md

 # cf-context

-A tool that lets work on multiple targets through the Cloud Foundry CLI.
+A tool that makes working with the CF CLI and multiple targets a little easier.